 Lent and Church Growth

 First, Jesus models it for us.
 He comes to a town where everyone is a member of a heretical sect and sits down by a well.
 A Samaritan woman comes to draw water.
-Israelites usually don’t talk to Samaritans, much less drink out of their ritually impure vessels.
+Keep in mind that Israelites usually don’t even talk to Samaritans, much less drink out of their ritually impure vessels.
 To boot, men usually don’t make conversation with women.
 But Jesus recognizes her existence and affirms her by being willing to accept a drink from her.

 The Samaritan Woman at the Well

-That’s how a large portion of that heretical town came to believe.
+That’s how a large portion of that heretical, Samaritan town came to believe.
 And that’s how a large portion of the Roman Empire came to believe.
 There were no crusades in stadiums, no TV preachers.
-Christians simply listened to neighbors and co-workers with respect and love, asked questions to find out their needs, and told how Jesus had met similar needs in their lives.
+Christians simply listened to neighbors and co-workers with respect and love, asked questions to find out their needs, and shared how Jesus had met similar needs in their lives.
 And then an invitation was issued to come check it out.

 Leaving Fear Behind